KendraLambillon/Material_UI/README.md

 # React + Vite
+This exercice is an introduction to Material UI: configuration, components, container, typography, box, theming, button, icons, grid and cards.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.